 Feeling Sick or Nauseous After Eating Sugar When Pregnant

-During pregnancy, it is natural that certain foods, including sugar, can cause nausea or morning sickness, which can occur at any time (source: Cleveland Clinic).
+During months of pregnancy, it is natural that certain foods, including sugar, can cause nausea or morning sickness, which can occur at any time (source: Cleveland Clinic).

 Thankfully there are some natural ways to reduce nausea while you are pregnant, including sipping ginger ale or lemonade, eating a few soda crackers before getting up, avoiding very flavorful, spicy, or greasy foods, and drinking fluids between meals instead of with your meals (source: American Pregnancy Association).